 - Ease of Use: Select a vest that is easy to put on and take off, especially if your dog needs to wear it frequently.
 Quick-release buckles and adjustable straps can save time and effort.

-What Is the Best Service Dog Harness for Large Dogs?
+What Is the Best Service Dog Vest for Large Dogs?

 Yes, there are service dog vests specifically designed for small dogs.
 These vests are lightweight and proportionally sized to fit smaller breeds comfortably without restricting their movement.
 They often include adjustable straps to ensure a snug fit and prevent slipping.
 Small dog vests are ideal for tasks such as providing emotional support or alerting handlers to medical conditions, ensuring that even the smallest service dogs can perform their roles effectively.